 - Never boil water in an Iwachu Cast Iron Teapot.
-These are coated on the inside with an enamel lining.
-Boiling water in these teapots will damage the coating.
+These teapots have an enamel lining.
+So, boiling water in these teapots will damage the coating.

-- Either use an Iwachu tea kettle that is safe for stovetop use or boil water separately in another vessel.
+- Either use an Iwachu tea kettle that is safe on the stovetop.
+Or boil water separately in another vessel.

-- You might notice white marks or red spots on the bottom of the teapot after about two to three weeks after first use.
-This is normal and no cause for concern.
+- You might notice white marks or red spots on the bottom of the teapot about two to three weeks after first use.
+These spots are typical and are no cause for concern.
 It keeps rust from forming.
-Plus, in Japan, this buildup is considered to be good for health as it contains iron.
+Plus, in Japan, this buildup is considered healthy as it contains iron.

 - You might notice indentations on the bottom of your Tetsubin or cast iron teapot.
-These are completely normal.
-They are formed during the process of making the teapot.
-If you want to learn how to make a great tasting cup of tea using a cast iron teapot, just click the link.
+Again, this is not unusual and is part of making the teapot.
+If you want to learn how to make a great-tasting cup of tea using a cast iron teapot, click the link.

-- After you are done using the teapot, pour out the excess water from the teapot.
+- After using the teapot, pour out the excess water.

 - To keep the surface of your teapot looking shiny, soak a soft cloth in tea.
 Then, gently polish the outside of the teapot.